Where to Find the Best Healthy Festive Recipes

 Sharing platters: Easy to put together, and it’s easy to make your own healthy dips.
 Guests are always impressed when you say you made the dips!

-You can make these Greek yoghurt based dips, with beetroot, pumpkin or sweet potato, lemon juice and garlic.
+Make these Greek yoghurt based dips, with beetroot, pumpkin or sweet potato, lemon juice and garlic.

-If you need a simple cracker recipe, try these Flax seed crackers.
+If you need a simple cracker recipe, try these Flaxseed crackers.

 The Healthy Chef Gluten Free Christmas CakeIf you need to cater for family members with a gluten intolerance, try this Christmas cake recipe.